 Old 7.5 minute topographic maps show that Ella Hall Lake had another portage near the northeast corner of the lake that extended to the north/northeast until intersecting the Four Mile Portage (Long Portage), about 100 rods before that portage reaches Basswood Lake.

 The portage to Mud Lake is not heavily used and is moderately overgrown.
 The portage into Ella Hall Lake from the Four Mile Portage is well worn and easily passable.
 A recent windstorm in the area decimated many of the trees along this portage (2018).
 This portage begins very near to Muskeg Lake.
 However, Muskeg Lake is not easily accessible because of said windstorm (probably the July 2016 storm) which destroyed the short portage down to the lake.
-You can still reach Muskeg Lake with a bit of bushwhacking (maybe 10 rods).
-Walk down the Four Mile Portage a bit, to find an easier access point for Muskeg Lake.
+You can still reach Muskeg Lake with a bit of bushwhacking from several spots along the Four Mile Portage.

 Click on the photos below to see the full resolution image - Use your browsers back button to close photo and return to this page.